The simplest method for importing specimen data is to use a Standard Specimen Repository

 - Go to the Study project home page and select the Specimen Data tab.

-- In the Specimens web part, expand the Administration topic.
+- In the Specimens web part, expand the Administration section.

 - Click Import Specimens to open the Upload Specimens page.